-The US’ largest subtropical wilderness, the Everglades National Park offers important habitat for rare and endangered species that include manatees, American crocodiles, Florida panthers, and numerous birds.
+The US’ largest subtropical wilderness, the Everglades National Park offers critical habitat for rare and endangered species that include manatees, American crocodiles, Florida panthers, and numerous birds.
 Make sure to go to the Anhinga Trail, a self-guided trail where you will be able to observe alligators, turtles, anhingas, herons, egrets in their natural habitats of sawgrass marsh.
 The park also offers fantastic water trail opportunities for kayakers.
-An overnight trip to Hell’s Trail gave us a great view of the mangroves and spending the night on a chickee campsite was amazing!
-Take one of the canoeing ranger-guided tour to paddle among alligators is priceless.
+An overnight trip to Hell’s Trail gave us a great view of the mangroves and spending the night on a chickee campsite was terrific!
+Take one of the canoeing ranger-guided tours to paddle among alligators is priceless.

 Mesa Verde National Park

 Meaning “Green Table” in Spanish, Mesa Verde National Park provides a fantastic view on how the Ancestral Pueblo lived from AD 600 to 1300.
 With 600 cliff dwellings, the park offers ranger-guided as well as self-guided tours to admire and better understand 700 years of Native American history.
-From the Cliff Palace, Mesa Verde’s largest cliff dwelling, to the best-preserved Spruce Tree House where you can descent into one of the 8 kivas, to the Long House on Wetherill Mesa, and Balcony House – we went three times to this park and could not get enough!
+From the Cliff Palace, Mesa Verde’s largest cliff dwelling, to the best-preserved Spruce Tree House where you can descend into one of the eight kivas, to the Long House on Wetherill Mesa, and Balcony House – we went three times to this park and could not get enough!

 Wrangell St. Elias National Park

 Wrangell St. Elias is America’s largest national park!
 The same size than Yellowstone, Yosemite, and Switzerland combined, the park includes tall peaks like the 18,008 ft.
 Mount St. Elias, 14,163 ft.
 Mount Wrangelllive volcano and large populations of moose and caribou.
 25% of its surface is covered by glaciers like the world’s largest glacier with the 75-mile long Nabesna Glacier, and North America’s largest piedmont glacier with Malaspina Glacier.
-This remote park was superb, and we did our first glacier hike on Root Glacier, thought the best way to admire its wonders is with a flightseeing plane, to get a glance at the wide mountain ranges.
-Make sure to visit the old Kennicott Mines, a very interesting building full of history.
+This remote park was superb, and we did our first glacier hike on Root Glacier, thought the best way to admire its wonders is with a flightseeing plane, to get a glance at the extensive mountain ranges.
+Make sure to visit the old Kennicott Mines, a fascinating building full of history.

 Yellowstone National Park